vighneshiyer/vighneshiyer.com/content/research/comp-arch/a_timeline_of_computing_and_heroes.md

++++
+title = "A Timeline of Computing and Heroes" date = 2025-02-05 draft = true slug = "timeline-of-computing-and-heroes" description = ""
++++

 # A Timeline of Computing

 - Timeline
   - https://en.wikipedia.org/wiki/Timeline_of_computing
   - Similar style, but native CSS/HTML, and beautiful too
+  - There are lots of these around the internet - but nothing is to my liking, naturally.
+I can do better.
+I also don't want a technology focus, but rather an architecture and trends focus.
 - Research Labs
   - University of London
   - MIT Arvind's group